elastisys/compliantkubernetes/docs/user-guide/prepare-idp.md

 1. Create a secret by going to **Certificates & secrets**.
 1. Select the tab **Client secret** and click **New client secret**.
 1. Set **expiry date** to **24 months**.
 1. For improved security, navigate to **Overview** and note down **the tenant ID**.
-This limits who can authenticate to your Compliant Kubernetes environment.
+This limits who can authenticate to your Welkin environment.
 1. Decide the **name of the Microsoft Entra ID group** that should have admin privileges in the environment.
 1. Securely send, e.g., via [YoPass](https://yopass.elastisys.com), the following information to your Platform Administrators:
     <!-- markdownlint-enable ol-prefix -->